Expertise

 © Fraunhofer CIMD

-Development of a new drug must follow a multi-tiered process prescribed by legislation.
-It takes more than 13 years on average from the idea to the first market approval.
-The majority of this time is spent on studies to test the drug’s efficacy and tolerability and to determine the most appropriate administration protocol.
+The development of a new drug must follow a multi-stage process that is required by law.
+On average, it takes more than 13 years from the initial idea to the first marketing approval.
+Most of this time is spent on studies to test the drug's efficacy and tolerability and to determine the most appropriate dosing protocol.

 Biobanks: high-quality biomaterials